Wong Ka Kui: 1988–1991: First success, Cinepoly Records and social concerns

-In 1988, Beyond signed Cinepoly's contract with proprietor Chan Siu Po (陳少寶) and made the album Secret Police (秘密警察) (1988).
-They won awards in Jade Solid Gold Best Ten Music Awards Presentation by a hit from this album "The Grand Earth (大地)".
-In 1989, the band won awards by the song "Truly Love You" (真的愛你) from the album Beyond IV (1989) in Jade Solid Gold Best Ten Music Awards Presentation and both RTHK Top 10 Gold Songs Awards.
+In 1988, Beyond signed the contract to Cinepoly Records, collaborating with the company proprietor Chan Siu Po (陳少寶).
+Due to the Beyond album Secret Police (秘密警察) (1988) released by Cinepoly, the band won a couple of awards in Jade Solid Gold Best Ten Music Awards Presentation.
+In this album, the best-known track was "The Grand Earth" (大地).
+In 1989, Beyond kept earning awards when the band's next album Beyond IV (1989) was also released by Cinepoly.
+Their next best-known track "Truly Love You" (真的愛妳) was even popular since it became an award-winning number in the final of Jade Solid Gold Best Ten Music Awards Presentation 1989 and RTHK Top 10 Gold Songs Awards 1989.

-In 1990, Beyond won awards by the song "Glorious Years (光輝歲月)" from the album Destiny Party (命運派對) (1990) in Jade Solid Gold Best Ten Music Awards Presentation.
-Wong also won "the Best Lyrics Award" individually rather than with the band.
+In 1990, another Beyond song "Glorious Years (光輝歲月)" from the album Destiny Party (命運派對) (1990) became an award-winning number in the final of Jade Solid Gold Best Ten Music Awards Presentation 1990, for which Wong Ka Kui under his name rather than the band name also won "the Best Lyrics Award".

 From 1990 to 1991, Beyond paid more attention to the social issues and ongoing events around the world.
 The music and lyrics in the song "Glorious Years" (光輝歲月) was created during Wong's visit to New Guinea in 1990 and it is a tribute to former South-African president Nelson Mandela.
 In 1991, the band visited Kenya and witnessed the grinding poverty and misery there.
 Wong was again enlightened to write music and lyrics in the song "Amani" from the album Hesitation (猶豫).
+"Amani" means "peace" in Swahili and this song also included lyrics in Swahili, calling for peace and love.
 Upon their return, a number of songs were written addressing the serious problems of Africa.
 The Beyond Third World Foundation was created in the same year with profits from the redistribution of an early album.